All Episodes

 And you dare to complain about it.

-How dare you complain, Limbaugh?
+How dare you complain, Lindbaugh?

-This is Obama's doing great for people.
+Obama's doing great for people.

-Bush never did this great.
+Yeah, Bush never did this great.

-See, you can run against Bush.
+You run against Bush.

-That's right, run against Bush, And everybody will vote for Obama and vote for the Democrats because they hate Bush.
+That's right, run against Bush, and everybody will vote for Obama and vote for the Democrats because they hate Bush.

 Right.